mymmrac/telego/README.md

 import th "github.com/mymmrac/telego/telegohandler"
 ```

-Here is example of using handlers with long pulling updates.
+Here is example of using handlers with long polling updates.
 You can see full list of available predicates
 in [`telegohandler/predicates`](telegohandler/predicates.go), or define your own.

 ```go